 Hyperauditor’s report is divided into two parts: the first three chapters examine the general state of Instagram: how many accounts there are, some general stats, what kind of content it’s uploaded daily, etc… The fourth chapter is the most interesting and examines the problem of fake influencers.
 One thing I want to clarify is that since these data are extracted by an algorithm the results are not infallible.

-Hypeauditor defines an account as authentic if it meets these conditions: “big percentage of real people among followers, authentic engagement and without anomalies on followers and followings graph.”
+Hypeauditor defines an account as authentic if it meets these conditions: “a big percentage of real people among followers, authentic engagement and without anomalies on followers and followings graph.”

 This is a recurring theme throughout the report: Italy is always among the countries with the highest number of fake influencers and Japan seems to be the country with the least amount of fraud influencers.